icse2023anon/cc-gap-artifacts/README.md

 All are open-source Java projects.

-If accepted, the authors intend on participating in the ICSE 2023 Artifact Submissions.
+If accepted, the authors intend on participating in the **ICSE 2023 Artifact Submissions**.